Yuvnaswa/DSA-450/README.md

 - **Mobile first design ✌🏻**
 - **Clean UI ⚡**

-## What is 450-DSA Cracker 🤔
+## What is 450-DSA Tracker 🤔

-#### 450 DSA Cracker is a comprehensive list of 400 + topic wise questions to build your confidence in data structure and algorithms and prepare yourself for placements.
+#### 450 DSA Tracker is a comprehensive list of 400 + topic wise questions to build your confidence in data structure and algorithms and prepare yourself for placements.

-#### 450 DSA Cracker doesn't guarantee a job but guarantees your confidence in solving any coding problem if done in the right way 👍🏻.
+#### 450 DSA Tracker doesn't guarantee a job but guarantees your confidence in solving any coding problem if done in the right way 👍🏻.

 #### More details on how [450dsa] can help you -> [here].